 - Choice of backup behavior plus many others

-It is a free powerful, quick, reliable and easy to use backup and sync tool that is powered by the rsync backup tool.
+Luckybackup is a free powerful, quick, reliable, and easy-to-use backup and sync tool that is powered by the Rsync backup tool.

 It is feature-rich with features such as: